usaid-cs/yesterday-i-learned/js-reactjs.md

 - If you choose to write class-based components, you need to unsubscribe event handlers in `componentDidUnmount`.
 - `componentDidMount` vs `componentDidUpdate`: mounting happens when the component's element is inserted into the DOM.
 Updates happen, and that's when the second event fires.
 - Every method in a class component needs to be manually bound in the constructor, i.e. `this.someEvent = this.someEvent.bind(this);`... for all of them.
-- `useEffect` can be used more than once.
+- [`useEffect`](https://reactjs.org/docs/hooks-reference.html#useeffect) allows a component to do something whenever it renders.
+It can be used more than once.
 It can specify a cleanup phase, and if it does, return a cleanup function in the effect function.
 - The `setState` function in `useState` can also [accept a function that takes in the previous state](https://medium.com/@wisecobbler/using-a-function-in-setstate-instead-of-an-object-1f5cfd6e55d1) (i.e. `setState((prevState) => ...)`), which simplifies the process if you require the previous state *at the time setState is called*, which can change `state` differently if too many async events happen.
 - [`setState` is asynchronous](https://stackoverflow.com/questions/36085726/why-is-setstate-in-reactjs-async-instead-of-sync) 🤨 operations are batched for performance reasons.
 Don't expect changes right after you call `setState`.
 If you need to do something only after the state is set, use a callback function, i.e. `this.setState(..., () => console.log(this.state))`.
 - `<!-- HTML comments in JSX -->` [will not work](https://www.geeksforgeeks.org/how-to-write-comments-in-reactjs/).
 Use `{ /* JS comments and blocks */ }` instead.